MetaBorgCube/metaborg-python/docs/Milestone2.md

 ```

 ### Layout sensitive syntax
 The biggest problem we encountered while writing the sytax/desugaring, was the layout sensitive parsing.
+In the [documentation](http://www.metaborg.org/en/latest/source/langdev/meta/lang/sdf3/reference.html#layout-sensitive-parsing) the process is clearly explained with examples simmilar to our usecase.
+Despite this, we had a lot of trouble getting even the examples to work.
+After contacting Eduardo, two problems were found.
+The first being that using labels to referece trees was broken in the workbench.
+Eduardo was able to fix this within a day and with the new nightly build, we were able to compile the code again.
+The second problem was that, even with these fixes, we were not able to enforece the alignment of elements.
+After looking through a lot of documentation, an example project provided by Eduardo showed a mismatch in the configuration file.
+The problem was that the layout sensitive syntax is only supported by the `java` backend, where we were still using the `c` backend.

+Now we were able to implement the layout sensitive syntax.
+Implementing this ... problems on the roadmap

 ## Analysis